Braves vs. Marlins Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves' Bryce Elder (2-0) will make his fifth start of the season.
+- The Braves' Kyle Wright (0-1) will make his fourth start of the season.

-- Elder has pitched five or more innings in four straight games and will look to extend that streak.
+- Wright has pitched five or more innings in two straight games and will look to extend that streak.

 |Opponent